ol-roboro/openela-documentation/README.md

 # openela-documentation

 ## Description
 This project is used to store documentation for OpenELA.
 Documentation is stored in Markdown format.
-Content for each Enterprise Linux release is stored in dedicated branches, one for builds of Enterprise Linux 8 (openela8) and the other for Enterprise Linux 9 (openela9).
+Content for each ELA release is stored in dedicated branches, one for builds of Enterprise Linux 8 (openela8), one for builds of Enterprise Linux 9 and for Enterprise Linux 10 (openela10).

 Note that the main branch in this repo does not contain documentation.
 You must switch to the appropriate `openela` branch to view the documentation for each release.